dabson2020/ELT_Pipeline_With_Snowflake_DBT_and_Airflow/README.md

 Macros & Jinja – Reusable SQL logic for revenue calculation and customer ranking.

-Tests:
+#### Tests:

-Singular tests – Validate specific business rules.
+ -Singular tests – Validate specific business rules.

-Generic tests – Check for not_null, unique, and accepted_values.
+ - Generic tests – Check for not_null, unique, and accepted_values.
 Generic test were also created to meet some business requirements.
 For example, Ensuring the Unit price column is less than 0.
 A generic test is created under Macros folder and implemented to test the column.
 If there is any value less than 0, the test will fail which will help to resolve thie issue

+### MATERIALIZATION
 Snapshots – Implemented Slowly Changing Dimension Type 2 (SCD2) to track historical changes in customer data.
 This was utilized when configuring the materialization of the table.
 Materialization can be configured are
  - view